Michelle DiEmanuele: Media coverage

+In December 2021, a group of physicians submitted a letter to the Ontario Ministry of Health raising concerns about hospital administration at Trillium Health Partners.
+The Ministry appointed an inspector to review the matter.
+In March 2023, the inspector reported that the allegations could not be substantiated.

 In February 2025, DiEmanuele's direction to Premier Ford staff to remove Progressive Conservative (PC) Party branding from a Washington D.C. anti-tariff mission video was heavily covered by the media.
 She had advised the office against the actions, which included using the video from the trip as campaign material, and designating two PC Party campaign workers on the trip as government staff.
 The video was reposted without party logos, and DiEmanuele requested the integrity commissioner review the appropriate use of government resources during election.

 In August 2025, an internal memo on return to office policy from DiEmanuele to Ontario Public Service staff was shared with Global News.
 The memo echoed the governments decision ordering public servants to move forward with five days in-office policy, officially ending pandemic remote work policies.
+The policy was implemented in early January 2026, with tens of thousands of Ontario public servants returning to the workplace full-time.